 For example, if the company emphasizes creativity as one of the skills they value most, use that as one of the keywords in your

-Mary Guirovich, the author of “God’s Not Done with You: How to Advance Your Career,” gave the following comments concerning
+Mary Guirovich, author of “God’s Not Done with You: How to Advance Your Career,” commented on

 resumefor the recruiter- then optimize it for the applicant tracking system (ATS).
 While it’s important to include keywords from the job description to get past the tracking system, your resumeis ultimately reviewed and evaluated by a human.
 If you focus on stuffing in keywords and tricking the system, your resumewill likely not appeal to the recruiter.

 resumefor each position and naturally use the keywords and job title from the job description.
 Applicant tracking systems count the number of times keywords exist but don’t try to trick the system by adding in a keyword section or putting text in white, thinking you will trick the system because the ATS converts all of your text to one color and Live in Abundance.

 Searching for keywords can be time-consuming and demanding but worth the trouble.
 It increases the chances of your

 To write the summary, describe who you are as a candidate.
 This is the best approach for entry-level job seekers.

 Including some of your future career goals, such as where you want to be in the future, is also allowed.
 When you get some experience later, you can talk about your career achievements or past roles.

 Mary Guirovich agreed with this and shared the following comments.